OpenSourceOV/clamp-build-instructions/instructions.md

 ![](./images/3d-printed-parts-desc.jpg)

 1. Solder 100mm lengths of 25 AWG red and black wires to the positive and negative terminals of one side of each 50mm light strip.
-Put two of the LED strips aside for later (to be used for the light box foot)
+Put two of the LED strips aside for later (to be used for the illumination foot)

     ![](./images/IMG_5928.jpg)
     ![](./images/IMG_5941.jpg)